Ranjeet2311/Tap-the-Music/README.md

 # Tap-the-Music
 # Project - tapping each tab plays different music beat.
-# Very Pleasing to listen and paly.
+# Very Pleasing to listen and play.